A Guide To The Different Types Of Counselors

 Whether you are living with a mental illness or experiencing issues navigating life, a professional mental health counselor may help you.

-Distinctive from a licensed social worker (LSW) and a licensed professional counselor (LPC), a licensed marriage and family therapist (LMFT or MFT) is a rigorously trained mental health care professional that works to understand mental health within the context of family and social environments.
+Distinctive from a licensed social worker (LSW) and a licensed professional counselor (LPC), a licensed marriage and family therapist (LMFT or MFT) is a rigorously trained mental health care professional that works to understand mental health within the context of family and social environments, such as in school counseling or many different types of therapeutic settings.
 Often referred to as systems therapists, marriage and family therapists treat groups as systems with individual parts.
 Whether the client is an individual, a couple, or a family, the goal is to change problematic, repetitive interactions that either contribute to or continue to allow unwanted cycles.

 A family orientation and rigorous training requirements make LMFTs uniquely qualified to provide mental health services to these groups.
 LMFTs are trained in various modes of therapy to prepare them for this work.
 The training of LMFTs includes live supervision by experienced LMFTs.